kerns/pastepilot/README.md

 ## Configuration

 Global settings can be configured in Visual Studio Code's settings, under the "PastePilot X" section.
-Local settings can be configured using a `.pastepilot.config.js` and can be used to override global settings on a per-project basis.
+If you need them, local settings can be configured to override global settings on a per-project basis by way of a `.pastepilot.config.js` placed on the root of your project.

 The following settings can be configured: